Colonel John Sobieski

 James L. Sobieski

-During Funeral Services for John G. SOBIESKI at 2:00 p.m. on June 29, 1987 at
+During Funeral Services for John G. SOBIESKI at 2:00 p.m. on June 29, 1987

 All Saints Episcopal Church